<img alt="" src="https://secure.intelligent-consortium.com/791393.png" style="display:none;">

 Not only are 3D models available in PowerPoint but you can also find them in other Microsoft 365 applications such as Word and Excel.
 The functionality is mostly the same between each Office application, so you can apply what you learned in this blog to these other applications.

-I hope you have been inspired to find new ways to enhance your PowerPoints with this feature.
-If you have questions about how to use 3D models in any of the Office applications or suggestions for other PowerPoint tutorials please drop me an email tbritton@innovia.com.
+Hopefully that has inspired you to find new ways to enhance your PowerPoints with this feature.
+If you have questions about how to use 3D models in any of the Office applications, please drop us an email info@innovia.com.

 Happy PowerPointing!